19davide91/19davide91/README.md

 <br/>
 I am excited to take on new challenges and contribute to projects that make a positive impact!

+## My Projects:

+- [Acheronte River](https://19davide91.github.io/Game-Acheronte-River/) --> A game where you have to collect souls and avoid demons using the arrow keys on the keyboard.
+- [Give Gift](https://gift-app.cyclic.app/) --> An app where you can add friends and give them gifts after creating them too.
+- [Pranklicious](https://pranklicious.netlify.app) --> An app to create, comment and share detailed pranks with your friends.

 ## Languages and Tools:

 [<img align="left" alt="Visual Studio Code" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/visual-studio-code/visual-studio-code.png" />](https://code.visualstudio.com/)